 Remember, there’s no right way to make a blend, as long as you like it and the application is safe.
 If you need guidelines on the safe use of essential oils, sign up to receive our Safety-First Aromatherapy PDF.

-You can find Chris’s Blend (and so much more) in the Inner Sanctum Membership.
+You can find Chris’s Blend (and so much more) in the Inner Sanctum Library.
 Learn from the comfort of your own home and let the wisdom of the oils speak to you.
 Doing the deep healing work that these oils evoke is hard, but learning how to use them doesn’t have to be.

 Now, we want to know: